Yanjiang, Ziyang

 Yanjiang (雁江 (Yànjiāng)) is the only district of the city of Ziyang, Sichuan Province, China.
 The district is located directly southeast of Chengdu.
 The district was established on June 14, 2000, by the State Council of China.

 History

-Prior to annexation of by the Qin State, the area in the present-day Yanjiang District belonged to the Shu State, and was part of the wider, but now extinct, Ba-Shu culture.
+Prior to the annexation by the Qin State, the area in the present-day Yanjiang District belonged to the Kingdom of Shu, and was part of the wider, but now extinct, Ba–Shu culture.

 Government

 Administrative divisions

-The Yanjiang District is divided into 4 subdistricts, 20 towns, and 2 townships.
+The Yanjiang District is divided into 5 subdistricts and 17 towns.
 The district also hosts a labor camp, which is also included in population figures.